DWI And Ignition Interlock Devices

 If you are charged with driving while intoxicated after a prior DWI conviction, you may be required to install an ignition interlock device (IID) on your vehicle.
 To avoid the embarrassment and expense of this statutory penalty, you need an attorney who can fight the underlying drunk driving charges.

-The law firm of Travis Noble, P.C., in St. Louis, Missouri, has a record of notable results in DWI defense, including repeat DWI and felony DWI cases.
+Travis Noble, P.C., in St. Louis, Missouri, has a record of notable results in DWI defense, including repeat DWI and felony DWI cases.
 We will do everything we can to avoid a conviction or minimize the penalties you face, including the ignition interlock requirement.

 We handle drunk driving defense in St. Louis, St. Charles and surrounding counties, and we are called upon regularly in tough drunk driving cases statewide and nationwide.